 The U.S. Supreme Court

-Explore the history and function of the Supreme Court from the Constitution to today.
+Explore the history and function of the Supreme Court from America’s founding to today.

 Enroll in this free online course on the Supreme Court today!

 "Hillsdale College's online offerings have deepened my education and enriched my life."

 – Fred D.

 "There aren't enough words to explain.
 I started with 'The Federalist Papers' with a vague interest; now it seems there aren't enough classes. . . .
 These classes have truly changed and matured my life."